- How smart contract storage works in general.

 1. Understanding EVM Contract Storage

 In EVM-based networks like peaq, each contract has its own allocated storage.
-Storage is typically broken down into slots of 256 bits each:
+Storage is typically broken down into slots of 256 bits each:- State Variables store data in these storage slots.

 - Mappings are hashed to find their storage slots.